The superficial perineal pouch is an anatomic space below the perineal membrane in the urogenital triangle of the perineum.

-Uterine sarcoma is a malignant uterine tumour thats is composed of part or all sarcomatous (mesodermal) elements.
+Uterine sarcoma is a malignant uterine tumor thats is composed of part or all sarcomatous (mesodermal) elements.
 They however account for a minority of all uterine malignancies (1-6% 3-4).

 They can be broadly classified as pure or mixed 4:

-Uterine smooth muscle tumours of uncertain malignant potential (STUMP) is a recently defined entity by the World Health Organisation for a heterogeneous group of uterine smooth muscle tumours that cannot be histologically diagnosed as unequivocally benign or malignant 1.
+Uterine smooth muscle tumors of uncertain malignant potential (STUMP) is a recently defined entity by the World Health Organization for a heterogeneous group of uterine smooth muscle tumors that cannot be histologically diagnosed as unequivocally benign or malignant 1.

 Uterus didelphys is a type of Müllerian duct anomaly (class III) where there is a complete duplication of uterine horns as well as duplication of the cervix, with no communication between them.